-United States requirements to qualify as the measure of wealth is defined by the Securities and Exchange Commission (SEC)
+For detail on whether you qualify as an accredited investor visit our page that details the regulation and definitions as there are continual changes. the measure of wealth is defined by the Securities and Exchange Commission (SEC)

 There is a limit of 99 accredited investors that can take part in a single LLC equity offering.
 AngelList Syndicates and similar fund structures are helping to address this 99-investor limit problem by pooling investments from accredited investors.
 This creates one fund that pools investor commitments.
 There is only one entry on your capitalization table.
 These syndicates typically come with a cost.
 This cost is through carried interest.

 - Individuals with over $5 million in net assets and